Damms/azure-resume/README.md

         return func.HttpResponse("An error occurred while processing the request.", status_code=500)
 ```

-With a working function to deploy this to Azure go into Visual Studio code, right click on your Azure Function local project and select deploy to Azure.
+With a working function I now need to deploy this to Azure.
+To do this go into Visual Studio code, right click on your Azure Function local project and select deploy to Azure.

 ![image](https://github.com/user-attachments/assets/d462c120-16f6-4ab2-8ff6-a3a81a9f4b2a)

 ### Step 7 - Write some JavaScript to call Azure function and display view count on your website

-With a deployed funcation app now I can write some JS code to call the function app to get the view count and display that on my website.
-Again there's many ways to achieve this, below is my way assuming there is an html element with the id of 'counter' in index.html
+With a deployed funcation app now I can write some JS code to call the function app, to get the view count and display that on my website.
+Again there's many ways to achieve this, below is the way I implemented assuming there is an html element with the id of 'counter' in index.html.

 ```
 window.addEventListener('DOMContentLoaded', (event) => {